MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialogs-declarative.md

 ## Create the declarative files

 Declarative dialog files are JSON files that declare the elements of a dialog.
 They typically have an extension of `.dialog`.
-The **EchoBot** sample only contains one adaptive dialog with a trigger to handle the `UnknownIntent` event, which when fires it sends a message to the user that echos what they said: _"You said '${turn.activity.text}'"_.
+The **EchoBot** sample only contains one adaptive dialog with a trigger to handle the `UnknownIntent` event, which when it fires it sends a message to the user that echos what they said: _"You said '${turn.activity.text}'"_.

 > [!TIP]
 > Declarative files are JSON files and are language-agnostic, meaning that they are the same regardless which language you use to create your bot.